ligato/docs/docs/tutorials/07_vpp-connection.md

 }
 ```

+---

-At this point, every request was sent and VPP request processing is underway.
-In the meantime, our example can allocate responses:
+At this point, your code has sent every request and VPP request processing is underway.
+In the meantime, your example can allocate responses:
 ```go
 func (p *HelloWorld) asyncVppCall() {